-1. Row 1: starting with the second chain from the hook make a single crochet stitch in every next 2 chains, then crochet hdc in every next 12 chains, and for the last 3 chains crochet 1 sc in every chain.
+1. Row 1: Starting with the second chain from the hook make a single crochet stitch in every next 2 chains, then crochet hdc in every next 12 chains, and for the last 3 chains crochet 1 sc in every chain.

 2. Row 2: ch 1 (don’t count as a stitch) and make a single crochet stitch in the back loop in every next 3 stitches; continue to crochet hdc in the back loop in every next 12 stitches.
 For the last 2 stitches crochet 1 single crochet in the back loop in every stitch.

-3. Row 3: ch 1 (don’t count as a stitch), make a single crochet stitch in back loop in every next 2 stitches and continue to crochet hdc in back loop in every next 12 stitches, for the last 3 stitches crochet single crochet in back loop in every stitch.
+3. Row 3: ch 1 (don’t count as a stitch), make a single crochet stitch in the back loop in every next 2 stitches and continue to crochet hdc in the back loop in every next 12 stitches, for the last 3 stitches crochet single crochet in back loop in every stitch.

 Repeat the pattern from Row 2 until you have 30 rows.

 Use the long tail and stitch a running stitch all the way around and pull to close the hole.
 This will be the bottom of your pumpkin.
-Stitch in place a few times to secure, weave in, and clip end.
+Stitch in place a few times to secure, weave in, and clip the end.
 Sew together the two short edges.